 So you got that dream job!
 The next part of the process is not quite so exciting, you need to resign from your current role.
 For many people this can be the most stressful part of the whole job hunting process.
 How do you tell your current employer that you have had enough of working for them and are moving onto, what you believe is bigger & better?

 To start, we always recommend that you are in possession of a letter of offer / contract from your new hiring company.
 This is merely protecting yourself and giving you the confidence to commit to your decision to move on.
 From there you need to prepare for your resignation meeting as you would for an interview.
-Of course there’s a right and a wrong way of doing things!

 - Remember that you may need this manager as a referee in the future so aim to stay professional and leave on good terms.

 - Use professional language and give your manager your full attention.

 - Make a list of your reasons for wanting to leave and review it before your meeting.

 - Review your contract of employment so you are familiar with your notice period and incorporate this into your conversation so you can agree a finish date.